1 in 5 Monzo customers have been affected.

 - Customers can manage a level of security of their card within the mobile banking app by blocking (freezing) their card and reporting it as lost or stolen.

 *IVR (Interactive Voice Response) is a type of technology that is generated by a computer.
 It allows computers to communicate with humans using voice and DTMF tones.

-Applying for a Suits Me current account is quick and easy with no credit checks.
-Once you have applied online, your Suits Me account will be open within minutes with instant access to your account number and sort code, online banking facility and mobile banking app to start managing your finances.
+Applying for a Suits Me® account is quick and easy with no credit checks.
+Once you have applied online, your Suits Me® account will be open within minutes with instant access to your account number and sort code, online account facility and mobile app to start managing your finances.
 Your contactless Mastercard® debit card will arrive in the post within 3-5 working days.